 The Adelphi University Exhibitions Program and Art Collection are pleased to present the recently acquired work of alumna Christine A. Schmidt.
 Her sister, Alice Schmidt, not only donated the 600+ works to Adelphi but curated a retrospective exhibition conveying a broad range of her art throughout the years.
 This exhibition, which is open to the public, will be on view in the Performing Arts Center Gallery (Second Floor) from Sunday, November 6 through Sunday, December 18, 2016.
 A reception, with light refreshments, will be held on Wednesday, November 16th from 5:00 to 7:00pm.

-Christine’s most notable and self gratifying contributions were in education and as a watercolorist and printmaker.
-While securing her Bachelor’s at Adelphi (4 years at night), she taught art full time in Parochial and Public Schools on Long Island and the Lower East Side of N.Y.C.
-Her teaching career was 25 plus years with more than 18 at Cold Spring Harbor High School on L.I.
-There, she taught art, grades 7 – 12 with specialties in fine art: fashion design, printmaking and advanced painting.
+Schmidt’s most notable and self- gratifying contributions were in education and as a watercolorist and printmaker.
+While earning her bachelor’s degree at Adelphi (in four years of evening classes), she taught art full time in parochial and public schools on Long Island and the Lower East Side of New York City.
+Her teaching career of more than 25 years included 18 at Cold Spring Harbor High School on Long Island where she taught art to grades 7 through 12, with specialties in fine art, fashion design, printmaking and advanced painting.

-She traveled extensively in the United States, Canada and Europe, living abroad for several years.
-All her work was produced on site and from photographs she took.
-In her off time Christine was an avid non-fiction reader, stressing past and contemporary history.
+Schmidt traveled extensively in the United States, Canada and Europe, living abroad for several years.
+Her work was produced on-site as ell as from her own photographs.
+In her off time she was an avid nonfiction reader, especially of history and contemporary events.

-Christine died 26 June 2009 having positively influenced 3500 students and lovers of fashion and fine art world wide.
+Christine Schmidt died June 26, 2009 having positively influenced 3500 students and lovers of fashion and fine art worldwide.